-This extension was designed to add another layer of history to a fine period home that has been extensively refurbished over the years.
-A quiet, yet confident, new addition to sit comfortably alongside its much older brother.
+An extension designed to add another layer of history to a fine period home that has been extensively refurbished over the years.
+A quiet, yet confident, new addition sits comfortably alongside its much older brother.

 A period property of early origins, Scott’s Hall resides in extensive mature grounds that contain numerous outbuildings, orchards, paddocks and a vineyard.
 TaylorHare obtained planning consent to re-order the existing kitchen and refurbish and extend the existing stable block to link it to the house.